yonasBSD/ternfs/README.md

 ## Goals

 The target use case for TernFS is the kind of machine learning we do at XTX: reading and writing large immutable files.
-With "immutable" we mean files that do not need modifying after they are first created.
-With "large" we mean that most of the storage space will be taken up by files bigger than a few MBs.
+By "immutable" we mean files that do not need modifying after they are first created.
+By "large" we mean that most of the storage space will be taken up by files bigger than a few MBs.

 We don't expect new directories to be created often, and files (or directories) to be moved between directories often.
 In terms of numbers, we expect the upper bound for TernFS to roughly be the upper bound for the data we're planning for a single data center: